tc39/proposal-smart-pipelines/readme.md

 operator.
 This means that if a pipeline creates an arrow function alone in one of its steps’ bodies, then the arrow-function expression must be parenthesized.
-(The same applies to assignment and yield operators, which are also looser than the pipe operator.)
+(The same applies to assignment and yield operators, which are also looser than the pipeline operator.)
 The example above is being parsed as if it were:
 ```js
 (value |> ()) => (# * 5 |> settimeout)
 ```